 Wontons are a traditional offering at a Chinese New Year celebration.
 However, many store bought ones contain garlic and onion.
 So why not make your own delicious low FODMAP ones?
 This recipe is easy however may take some time depending on your skill level...
 But you can always get friends and family involved to help!
 Eat them alone or see the serving suggestion below for a low FODMAP wonton soup, a popular accompaniment.

-- 400g pork, lean, minced (this can be a mix or prawn, chicken or even beef)
+Pork, lean, minced (this can be a mix of prawn, chicken or even beef)

-- 1/2 cup (45g) green spring onion tops, very finely chopped
+½ cup green spring onion tops, very finely chopped

 1 cup cabbage, common or red, very finely diced

 To make the wonton filling, combine the mince, cornstarch, sesame oil, ginger, green spring onion tops, soy sauce and cabbage in a large mixing bowl.
 Cover and refrigerate until ready to use.

 Lightly dust a baking tray covered with non-stick paper with rice or tapioca flour.
 To make wontons, place a ball of 2 teaspoons of filling in the centre, brush 2 right angle edges with water and fold on the diagonal making sure any air is expelled while sealing.
 Place the finished wonton on the baking sheet making sure they don't touch each other.
 This diagonal fold is a very simple one but you can easily fold into different shapes.